Inflation Accounting: Definition

-Inflation is that state of affair when money in circulation is more than the production of commodities and services and purchasing power of money comes down and prices of commodities and services increases.
+Inflation occurs when the money in circulation exceeds the production of commodities and services.
+Consequently, in an inflationary environment, the purchasing power of money falls and the prices of commodities and services rise.

-The financial statements are prepared on historical costs on the assumption that the unit of account i. e.
-Rupee in our country has a static value.
-In practical life, the value of money changing from time to time, the period after world war second has shown an upward trend of increasing prices.
+Financial statements are prepared on historical costs on the assumption that the unit of account (e.g., the dollar) has a static value.
+In reality, however, the value of money changes over time.
+For example, since the Second World War, prices have been on an upward trend.

 1. Fixed assets are stated at historical costs in the balance sheet; they do not show the true current worth and are often unrealistically low.

 2. Depreciation is charged on the historical cost of the assets.
 As a result, depreciation provision is also inadequate for financing the replacement cost of fixed assets.
 The firm may, therefore, have to face serious problems because of the paucity of funds.

 3. In the context of rising prices, there is a significant overstatement of profits since the cost of goods sold is calculated on a historical cost basis and no allowance is made for the reduction in the purchasing power of money.

 Further to the last point, it is worth adding that an overstatement of profits results in heavy financial strain for the company in terms of heavy dividends, heavy taxation, and so on.

 In June 1969, the Accounting Principles Board (APB) of the American Institute of Certified Public Accountants (AICPA) recommended that supplementary statements should be appended to the annual accounts of companies so as to disclose the effect of general price level changes on the financial position.

 Inflation accounting seeks to incorporate realism into financial statements by adjusting them so as to reflect, in a true and fair manner, the financial performance and the position of an enterprise over a particular period.